 Conclusion

-All in all, experience and practice are key to becoming a successful chart reader.
-Technical analysis is never certain, and as such, should only be used at one’s own discretion.
-As such, this series of tradings articles is merely meant to act as an educational tool for the community.
+Experience and practice are vital to becoming a successful chart reader.
+Technical analysis is not foolproof and should be used at your discretion.
+This series of trading articles aims to educate the community and should be seen as an educational tool.

-In next week’s issue, we will be discussing EMAs, a very important tool that both traders and market makers use.
+In our next issue, we will explore EMAs, a crucial tool used by both traders and market makers.
+Stay tuned for more insights!

 Bryan indulges in every bit of crypto-related news